 Environmental Management System

-1. A Contractor shall have in place, implement and maintain an Environmental Management System that meets the requirements of the relevant Standard and taking into account the Guidelines, for the purpose of monitoring, managing, and continuously improving its environmental performance, including through implementing the Environmental Management and Monitoring Plan.
+1. A Contractor shall have in place, implement and maintain an Environmental Management System that meets the requirements of the relevant Standard and taking into account the Guidelines, for the purpose of monitoring, managing, and continuously improving its environmental performance, including through implementing the Environmental Management and Monitoring Plan and Closure Plan.

 2. The Environmental Management System shall be detailed in the Environmental Management and Monitoring Plan in accordance with regulation 7, paragraph 3.bis, subparagraph (h).
 An Environmental Management System shall refer to the following iterative process to:

-(a) establish environmental objectives and processes necessary to deliver results in accordance with the Authority’s environmental objectives in the Contract Area, including those reflected in the Applicant’s Environmental Management and Monitoring Plan and the relevant Regional Environmental Management Plan;
+(a) [] deliver [] the Authority’s environmental objectives in the Contract Area, including those reflected in the applicable [] Regional Environmental Management Plan and the [Environmental Goals and Objectives in Regulation 44ter, through the Contractor’s][applicable][relevant] Environmental Management and Monitoring Plan;

-(b) implement and monitor the processes as planned and report the results to the Secretary-General; the reporting is reflected in the delivery of the annual reports pursuant to regulation 38, including details of any accidents or incidents and Notifiable Events; and
+(b) implement and monitor the processes as planned and report the results to the Secretary-General] pursuant to regulation 38; and

 (c) take actions to continually improve the performance of the Environmental Management and Monitoring Plan and report these actions in the next annual report submitted to the Secretary-General pursuant to regulation 38.